What are Diegetic & Non-Diegetic Sound in Film?

 Why Should I Care About Diegetic and Extra-Diegetic Sounds?

-So even though you might usually just add sounds that fit on the go, being extra aware of how your sounds are related to the story and frame can help you create a better sound design for your own movie.
+So, even though you might usually just add sounds that fit on the go, being extra aware of how your sounds relate to the story and frame can help you create a better sound design for your movie.

 For example, you can introduce objects from off-screen to on-screen to create a more coherent world: if a car is approaching from off-screen, you can use a J-cut to fade in the car sound to the loudness level of when we finally see it on-screen.

-Likewise, you can use an L-cut when it drives from on-screen and into off-screen.
+Likewise, you can use an L-cut when it drives from on-screen to off-screen.

 Is your protagonist sitting in an apartment in a busy city?
 Make sure to include some city background noise to give the viewer a sense of the city.
-Ask yourself questions like, is it a small scale town or a big metropolis?
+Ask yourself whether it is a small-scale town or a big metropolis.
 Is it a dangerous city (maybe add some sirens)?

-And if you’re mixing in surround-sound, using diegetic off-screen sounds gives you so many opportunities for giving the viewer extra information about the depth and direction of diegetic objects and characters in a scene.
+If you’re mixing in surround sound, using diegetic off-screen sounds gives you many opportunities to give the viewer extra information about the depth and direction of diegetic objects and characters in a scene.

-Analyzing Horror Films are a Great Way to Learn About Sound Effects
+Analyzing Horror Films is a Great Way to Learn About Sound Effects

 Horror movie